kadey001/quickmath/README.md

 # quickmath

-A simple math game made with Flutter
+A timed score based math game made with Flutter